Richard Keys: Al Jazeera, beIN Sports and Talksport

 In June 2013, Al Jazeera agreed a contract with Keys and Andy Gray.
 They present English and European football coverage from Doha, Qatar, including the Premier League, UEFA Champions League, and FA Cup.

 Coverage started for the 2013–14 season while they continued to present their Talksport show from Qatar.

 Keys and Gray are the mainstays of the football coverage on BeIN Sports channels, which broadcasts all 380 Premier League games per season.

 Since 2013, Keys has maintained a blog on his personal website that is often referenced in sports media.

+In early February 2026 news broke that Keys and Gray are expected to leave beIN at the end of the current Premier League season.
+They both departed beIN Sports at the conclusion of the UEFA Champions League Final in May.

 Personal life

-From the age of four, Richard Keys had a passion for football, ever since his father took him to watch Coventry City play Swansea Town in the old Third Division.
+From the age of four, Keys had a passion for football, ever since his father took him to watch Coventry City play Swansea Town in the old Third Division.
 He was educated at the now-defunct Whitley Abbey Comprehensive School, where he was head boy.

 Richard Keys married his first wife Julia in 1982 and they had two children together.
 Julia filed for divorce in 2016 due to Richard Keys's alleged infidelity.

 In November 2000, Keys was heard to make a racially motivated comment about footballer David Johnson while broadcasting live on a Sky test channel.
 While discussing Johnson's potential eligibility to play for the Scotland national team with pundits Ray Wilkins and Graeme Souness, Keys referred to Johnson as a "choco jocko".
 The incident was brought to the public eye in February 2011, following Keys' departure from Sky for various other inappropriate remarks.

 In June 2023, Keys married Lucie Rose, a lawyer 32 years his junior.
 It has been alleged that Lucie was his daughter's best friend, but he has denied this.